jacobobryant/biff/slate/source/index.html.md

 It's the culmination of 18 months I've spent building web apps with various technologies like Datomic, Fulcro, AWS and Firebase (and plenty of Clojure libraries).
 I've taken parts I liked and added a few innovations of my own.
-It's meant primarily to speed up development in pre-growth startups and hobby projects, but over time I'd like to make it suitable for apps that need scale as well.
+It's designed primarily to speed up development in pre-growth startups and hobby projects, but over time I'd like to make it suitable for apps that need scale as well.